JasdeepN/csci3055u-programming-languages/final project/src/README.md

 	    Threaded_Task ! start_task
 	}
-The method that is called by the UI to start the actor system
+The method that is called by the UI to start the actor system.

 #####Types
 Scala has the *"Any"* type which is used in the definition for ThreadedTask

-	class ThreadedTask(nrOfWorkers: Int, listener: ActorRef, msg: Any) extends Actor this allows any data type to be used, other languages would force multiple definitions instead
+	class ThreadedTask(nrOfWorkers: Int, listener: ActorRef, msg: Any) extends Actor this allows any data type to be used, other languages would force multiple definitions instead.

 ![Alt text](http://octodex.github.com/images/stormtroopocat.jpg "The Stormtroopocat")